-For details of Masterflex Automotive & Motorsports Hoses, please, continue to the end of the article for our best selling hose or visit https://masterflex-hose.co.uk/products-category/industry/automotive-motorsport
+For details of Masterflex Automotive & Motorsports Hoses, please, continue to the end of the article for our best-selling hose or visit https://masterflex-hose.co.uk/products-category/industry/automotive-motorsport

-Driving test, for most of us, have never been entertaining, but can be very enjoyable for the listeners.
+Driving tests, for most of us, have never been entertaining, but can be very enjoyable for the listeners.
 Let’s celebrate the UK Driving Test, by first Buckling up, enjoying the ride and getting entertained!

 First some of the (funny) Rules!

-Every car, with a town speed limit of just 2mph, were required to have three crew members on board.
+Every car, with a town speed limit of just 2mph, was required to have three crew members on board.
 Both of these rules got relaxed, in 1896, with a new town speed limit of 14mph!

 The Motor Car Act, vehicle registration, an even higher speed limit and the first British driving licence, in 1903, were introduced.